Cognigy/Extensions/extensions/vier-cognitive-voice-gateway/README.md

 	</tbody>
 </table>

-## Node: Get Multiple Choice Answer from Caller
+## Node: Ask a Multiple Choice Question

 > Prompts the user to select one of several choices (e.g. yes/no answers)